tttapa/Control-Surface/doc/Doxygen/Getting-Started.md

 Unlike the MIDI Controller library, the Control Surface library does support MIDI input.
-This example shows how to use the `MIDINoteLED` class to turn on and off LEDs when MIDI Note On/Off messages are received.
+This example shows how to use the `NoteValueLED` class to turn on and off LEDs when MIDI Note On/Off messages are received.
 The example shows the use of a shift register to drive the LEDs, but you can of course use any pins you want.